microservices-training/mule-environment-as-code/README.md

           mulefield: "anypoint.platform.client_id"
           keypass_entryfield: "UserName"
 ```
 - At present, the framework can only source injected properties from property file stored in app_properties directory and/or from KeePass database.
 It is perfectly alright to source the properties from both or from only one of the sources.
 I do not forsee any need for more than 2 property sources at any given time.
-Based on project requirement, more external propert source (like database ) could be easily implemented
+Based on project requirement, more external property source (like database ) could be easily implemented
 - Please note, at this moment repoType can take either `maven` or `raw` value.
 We might support more type of repository in future

 ### Framework Logic